-Any modules that must be passed for progression or award are indicated in the table above as non-compensatable.
-A non-compensatable module is one that must be passed at the relevant level (with a mark of 40 for modules at Levels 4-6 and 50 for modules at Level 7) in order to progress.
+Any modules that must be passed for progression or award are indicated in the table above as non-compensable.
+A non-compensable module is one that must be passed at the relevant level (with a mark of 40 for modules at Levels 4-6 and 50 for modules at Level 7) in order to progress.